 Metadynamics Simulation of Cu Vacancy Diffusion on Cu(111) - Using PLUMED

-Version: P-2019.03
+Version: W-2024.09

 In this tutorial you will learn how to setup and run metadynamics simulations in QuantumATK using the PlumedMetadynamics class and the PLUMED plugin.
-It will cover setting up a simulation to explore the free-energy landscape associated with the diffusion of a Cu vacancy on Cu(111), how to setup a metadynamics calculation, and how to analyze the results.
+It will cover setting up a simulation to explore the free-energy landscape associated with the diffusion of a Cu vacancy on Cu(111), how to set up a metadynamics calculation, and how to analyze the results.

 Introduction